- How to get here

 YOU MAY WISH TO PRAY FOR:

-Sarah, our Bishop, Pete our Area Bishop and all with ministerial responsibilities in our Church especially Nicole Sutherland and all who support the Telephone Conference Call Service.
+Sarah, our Bishop, Pete our Area Bishop, Fr Michael and Fr Valmor and all with ministerial responsibilities in our church.

-The sick: those on our Prayer Tree and specially Beatrice Babalola, Ethel Cuff, Lorna Taylor, Eric and Vena Oglesby, Eddie Brave, Chris Wilson, Owen Duggan, Sylvia Roye, Beverley Smart, Carlton Cuff, and Leane St Louis Wilson.
+The sick: those on our Prayer Tree and specially Kerin Parris, Dawn Martin, Cheryl Taitt, Joan Ellis, Christine Thomas, Ethel Cuff, Lorna Taylor, Eric and Vena Oglesby, Eddie Brave, Chris Wilson, Sylvia Roye, Carlton Cuff, and Leane St Louis Wilson.

 FOR ENQUIRIES: concerning the Sacraments (baptism, marriage, communion, confirmation and confession) or pastoral matters talk to Fr Michael.
 We are not taking hall bookings at this time.